Street Legal ATVs / UTVs: Regulations in your State

 Colorado: ATVs and UTVs must be registered with Colorado Parks and Wildlife.
 You can renew in March and your registration is good through April of the next year.
 Registration is required at all times.

-District of Columbia: ATVs and UTVs cannot be operated on public property, cannot be registered, and cannot be parked on public property.
+District of Columbia: ATVs and UTVs cannot be operated on public property, they cannot be registered, and cannot be parked on public property either.

 Florida: If the rider is under 16, they must wear a helmet.
 ATVs and UTVs like the Ranger 570, Ranger 900, and Ranger 1000 cannot be operated on highways, but they can be used by law enforcement officers.
 There is a workaround if you title your side-by-side out of state and then bring it back into Florida, but this is both difficult and expensive to do.

 Georgia: ATVs and UTVs are not to be operated on public lands.

 Hawaii: There are no ATVs or UTVs allowed in the Kekaha Game Management Area, or on public roads or highways.

 Illinois: ATVs and UTVs cannot be driven on the street or highway.